 If your total income exceeds $1M, the Mental Health Tax adds another 1%, making your effective marginal rate 13.3%.
 On a $200K RSU vest for a $1M+ earner, the state shortfall becomes $200,000 x (13.3% - 10.23%) = $6,140 -- just from the state-level gap.

-RSU taxation in California follows the same basic structure as federal: RSUs are taxed as ordinary income when they vest.
+RSU taxation in California follows the same basic structure as federal: RSUs are taxed as ordinary income when they vest (IRS Publication 525).
 The full fair market value on the vesting date is included in your W-2 and subject to California income tax.

 The withholding flow: